Barro/java-afl/README.md

 instrument programs that run only on some older versions of Java.

 TODO description and various more portable and usable build tools.

+## Performance

+Performance numbers on Intel Core i7-3770K CPU @ 3.50GHz with OpenJDK 1.8.0_151 and afl 2.52b:

+* Fork server mode around 750 executions/second for a program that does nothing.
+Closer to 300 when there is actually something happening.
+* Deferred mode naturally gets something between the fork server mode and persistent mode.
+Depends how heavy the initialization is, probably maybe some tens of percents.
+* Persistent mode around 14000 executions/second.
+Highly depends on
+  how much and how long JVM is able to optimize before being killed.
+Around 31000 iterations/second for an empty while loop, that is close to the maximum that native C code can handle with `afl-fuzz` in persistent mode.

 ## TODO